 Matilda, full of concern, turns back to her charge.

 Duchess Cecily yielding to the pain, reaches out and grabs

 He may have started his journey early, but I fear he could take his time appearing in this world.

 The Duchess lets out an undisguised cry of pain.
 She calls out for her husband, but Matilda thinks she is telling her the baby's name.

 Richard it shall be, milady.
-After his father.
+After

 The Duchess is about to ask what Matilda means when another spasm hits her.
 She grips Matilda's hand, and cries out again, her face now pale, sweat pours from her forehead.